biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 The evaluator can modify the presentation test items specified in the \[SD\] or create new test items based on the scripts available in the internet.
-However, evaluator shall keep in mind the test timeframe (see D.3) and devise presentation attack test items.
+However, evaluator shall keep in mind the test timeframe (see D.3) to devise presentation attack test items.

-The evaluator may spend equal effort and time on each test items, however, the evaluator shall prioritize the test items considering information gained from scripts as much as possible.
+The evaluator may spend equal time and effort on each test items, however, the evaluator shall prioritize the test items considering information gained from scripts as much as possible.
 For example, the evaluator may give higher priority to the test item for which detail and clear scripts are avaiable because the